fraxken/node-starter/README.md

 - express.js tags should be : `http-framework`, `production`, `good-start`
 - nvm should : `system`, `package-manager`

+And we can also add a country tag.
+For example in French we have some very good talk of Christophe porteneuve (And some others talks from Devoxx about Electron, Express and many others...).

-So on the website all ressources are linked automatically.
+On the website all ressources should be linked automatically depending of the profil choices.
 We can apply the same kind of process for our own Markdown files by writing a JSON files with all tags in (or something similar).